-Fortunately, after the storm comes the rainbow and, soon after, new magazines and competition start to emerge and skimming regains fans and new participants.
+Fortunately, after the storm comes the rainbow and, soon after, new magazines and competitions start to emerge, and skimming regains fans and new participants.

 A Growing Scene

-Skimboarding's ever growing popularity can also be explained by how easy it is to start riding, and to the fact that skimboards require little maintenance.
+Skimboarding's ever-growing popularity can also be explained by how easy it is to start riding and the fact that skimboards require little maintenance.

 Today, skimboarding is profoundly influenced by surfing and skateboarding, but its finless DNA has also been inspiring surfers in their retro and new-school tricks and maneuvers.

 Skimboarding is the only water board sport that doesn't rely on wave or wind conditions to be practiced.
 Riders only need a plank, a shallow water area, and a few wake-style obstacles for intermediate and advanced moves.

 Skimboarding combines athletics and water sports in a particular and intelligent manner.
 If you're a good surfer, it doesn't mean you will be a good skimboarder.